guidocecilio/neologism/branches/DRUPAL-6--2/sites/all/modules/rdfcck/README.txt

 RDF CCK
 =======

-The RDF CCK module allows site administrators to map each content type, node title, node body and CCK field to an RDF term (class or property).
+The RDF CCK module allows site administrators to map content types, node titles, node bodies and CCK fields to an external RDF term.
+Content types can be mapped to an RDF class, and fields can be mapped to RDF properties.

 RDF CCK requires the modules:
 * RDF - http://drupal.org/project/rdf